How to recover data from Drobo

 To restore data lost from Drobo under such circumstances, one can use UFS Explorer and the following instructions.
 Optimal performance can be achieved with newer versions of the software starting from 9.16.
 The procedure is illustrated here on the example of UFS Explorer RAID Recovery, which supports BeyondRAID on up to 5 drives.
 It can also be accomplished with the help of the Network RAID Edition of UFS Explorer.
 For configurations built on more drives (up to 8), UFS Explorer Professional Recovery can be employed.
-In case you are using an old version of the software up to 8.6, please, rely on the second instruction.
 If the required BeyondRAID configuration has been lost, for example, due to Drobo’s factory reset, it may be possible to find it using Drobo BeyondRAID Assistant.
 Some models of Drobo may also feature a supplementary mSATA SSD module intended for Accelerator Cache – such setups can be processed via UFS Explorer Professional Recovery, albeit entail additional manipulations in the software.

 Extract the drives from your Drobo.